Skip to content

 Comparatively, negligence applies to circumstances where the defendant is culpable for a death through criminal negligence.
 In these circumstances, the defendant should have been reasonably aware of the risks they created.

-An example of a Criminally Negligent Homicide could include a parent or carer leaving a baby alone in a hot vehicle.
-If the baby dies or gets sick and subsequently dies as a result, the parent or carer can be charged with Criminally Negligent Homicide.
+An example of a criminally negligent homicide could include a parent or carer leaving a baby alone in a hot vehicle.
+If the baby dies or gets sick and subsequently dies as a result, the parent or carer can be charged with criminally negligent homicide.

 Notable Felony Murder Cases

-In April 2023, 18-year-old Jaquell Desean Ray was charged with Murder in connection with the death of a 15-year-old girl who had accidentally overdosed on Fentanyl.
+In April 2023, 18-year-old Jaquell Desean Ray was charged with murder in connection with the death of a 15-year-old girl who had accidentally overdosed on Fentanyl.
 Investigators found that Ray had sold the Fentanyl to the teenage girl.
-He was subsequently charged with the delivery of a controlled substance to a minor—a second-degree felony.
+He was subsequently charged with the delivery of a controlled substance to a minor — a second-degree felony.

-Since Ray’s felony—selling drugs to a minor—ultimately led to the teen’s death, the case qualified for the Felony Murder rule.
-As such, Ray was charged with Murder, even if he hadn’t intended to cause anyone’s death.
+Since Ray’s felony — selling drugs to a minor — ultimately led to the teen’s death, the case qualified for the Felony Murder rule.
+As such, Ray was charged with murder, even if he hadn’t intended to cause anyone’s death.

 Sentencing and Penalties for Felony Murder Convictions

-Felony Murder convictions in Texas are punishable by the same penalties associated with Murder convictions.
+Felony murder convictions in Texas are punishable by the same penalties associated with murder convictions.
 It’s a first-degree felony, and penalties include:

 • A 5 to 99-year prison sentence (or a life imprisonment)